Teragron/nftgenerator/README.md

 # NFT - Generator

-This Application helps you create NFT with a simple python script.
+This Application helps you create NFT with GUI.

 ## What is NFT Generator ?